 - LMI is protection for your lender, not for you.
-Don’t get confused by the name.
-It doesn’t cover you if you miss repayments due to illness or job loss.
-Mortgage protection insurance covers you in these situations, and it’s a form of life insurance that has nothing to do with LMI.
+So, for example, LMI doesn’t cover you if you miss repayments due to illness or job loss – mortgage protection insurance covers you in these situations.

 If your deposit is less than 20% of the property's value you'll generally have to pay lenders' mortgage insurance.
 Learn how LMI works and how to avoid it.

 Lenders’ mortgage insurance explained

-When you take out a mortgage, lenders’ mortgage insurance (LMI) protects your lender if you can’t make your repayments.
+Lenders’ mortgage insurance (LMI) protects your lender when you take out a mortgage if you can’t make your repayments.
 Borrowers with smaller deposits (under 20% of a property’s value) usually have to pay LMI.
+The amount you pay for LMI depends on the size of your loan and your deposit size, but in some cases, LMI can add thousands of dollars to the cost of buying a home.

 LMI can cost anything from a few thousand to tens of thousands of dollars.
 Here’s an example:

 - You buy a $700,000 house with a 5% deposit ($35,000)